Namsinh/CPSC354-blog/Blog4_Partial Correctness.md

     done

 ```
-This program computes the multiple of variable y by variable i.
-The preconditions are the initialization values of variables i, k, and y.
-The postconditions after execution of the loop is k=initialization value, i=k-1, and the value of y could be returned at the termination of the loop with a print statement.
-The loop invariant is variable k since its value holds at the precondition and postcondition at every iteration of the loop.
+This program computes the product of `i` and `y` -> `y = y * i`.
+The preconditions are the initialization values of variables i, k to zero and y to any integer value `i=0∧0≤k`.
+The postconditions after execution of the loop, the value value for k remains the same, the value for `i` is `i=k-1`, and the value of y would be the summation of `y * i`.
+The loop invariant is variable `k` since its value holds at the precondition and postcondition at every iteration of the loop.

 3. Discuss the partial correctness from the point of the loop.
 (Javascript)

 ```
 while (i < 5)
 {
-	k = i+j;
+	k += i+j;
 	i++;
 }

 ```
-The program computes k by summing the values of variable j and variable i.
-The preconditions are the initialization variables i, j, and k.
-The postconditions after the execution of the loop is j=initialization value, i=4, and the value of variable k can be returned at the termination of the loop with a print statement.
+The program computes the sum of `i` and `j` -> `k = i + j`  The preconditions are the initialization variables `i=0∧0≤k`  The postconditions after the execution of the loop the value for j remains the same as its initial value, i=4, and the value of k is the summation of `i + j`.
 The loop invariant is variable j because its value holds at the precondition and postcondition at every iteration of the loop.